pariscwang/parischuyuanwang.github.io/_pages/about.md

   - /about.html
 ---

-Welcome!
-I am a first-year Master of Information student studying Human-centered Data Science at the University of Toronto.
+Current Master of Information candidate at University of Toronto studying Human-centered Data Science.
+2020 NYU graduate with a B.A. in Mathematics and Economics and a minor in Business Studies.

-A data-driven personal website
+A data-driven approach to story-telling
 ======
 Like many other Jekyll-based GitHub Pages templates, academicpages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.